WISDEM/WOMBAT/docs/source/examples/how_to.md

   - hlv_requests.yaml
 layout: layout.csv  # located in: dinwoodie / windfarm
 inflation_rate: 0
-fixed_costs: fixed_costs.yaml  # located in: dinwoodie / windfarm
+fixed_costs: fixed_costs.yaml  # located in: dinwoodie / project / config
 workday_start: 7
 workday_end: 19
 start_year: 2003
 end_year: 2012
 project_capacity: 240
 # port: base_port.yaml  <- When running a tow-to-port simulation the port configuration
-#                          pointer is provided here and located in: dinwoodie / repair
+#                          pointer is provided here and located in: dinwoodie / project / port
 ```

-## Instantiate the simulation
+## Create a simulation

 There are two ways that this could be done, the first is to use the classmethod
 `Simulation.from_config()`, which allows for the full path string, a dictionary, or